JakeSteam/blog-programming/_posts/2017-03-01-converting-levels-into-xp-vice-versa.md

 Next, make a spreadsheet where `x` and `y` can be quickly and easily modified, and the XP per level seen.
 [Here is my spreadsheet](https://docs.google.com/spreadsheets/d/1uFed4cKE1BxxZ19BKuAbbo7Gk6_ezCDmFMV5fwCCxqw/), feel free to make a copy.

-As an example, here’s a comparison of the XP required for levels using varying values of `x` and `y`.
+As an example, here's a comparison of the XP required for levels using varying values of `x` and `y`.
 Note that using 2/3 for `y` is recommended, so that built in squaring / cubing functions can be used.

 ### Example 1: X: 0.07, Y: 2